 Overview of Services

-The Public Works Department is dedicated to ensuring our community is provided with safe, sustainable, well maintained and financially sound infrastructure systems.
-Public Works oversees maintenance, improvements, and management of the water distribution system, wastewater treatment facility, sanitary and stormwater collection systems, transportation network, city-owned facilities and open spaces.
+The Public Works Department is dedicated to ensuring our community is provided with safe, sustainable, well-maintained, and financially sound infrastructure systems.
+Public Works oversees maintenance, improvements, and management of the water distribution system, wastewater treatment facility, sanitary and stormwater collection systems, transportation network, city-owned facilities, and open spaces.

 Winooski provides safe, clean household water to residents of the City.
 As part of the Champlain Water District, in 2015 we were honored for Excellence in Water Treatment and also in 2014 for having good tasting municipal tap water.
 We’re able to maintain this level of quality because our water comes from a clean, deep water source in Shelburne Bay and because we consistently test the water to ensure it remains clean and healthy for use by the community.

-Winooski works with many other towns in Chittenden County to inform residents about how individuals can impact stormwater so that the stormwater that flows over your property remains as clean as possible and is not flowing so fast that it will erode stream banks.
+Winooski works with many other municipalities in Chittenden County to inform residents about how individuals can impact stormwater so that the stormwater that flows over your property remains as clean as possible and is not flowing so fast that it will erode stream banks.

 Streets and Facilities